 Burkhard Frenzel reported on thermokarst (oral communication):

-"The permafrost (◘ Fig. K-14) of Siberia, probably also of Alaska, developed since the early glacial period.
+"The permafrost (◘ Fig. K-14) of Siberia, probably also of Alaska, developed since the early glacial periods.
 Each ice age contributed to its expansion, whereas in the warm periods its area and thickness were reduced.
 However, warm-period climates are also favourable to the formation of new permafrost in these landscapes, even if the thickness of the seasonal thaw is greater than during cold or glacial periods: decay and formation of permafrost go hand in hand.
-These processes become ecologically and geomorphologically effective especially on fine-grained sedimentary rocks".
+These appearance and dissolution processes become ecologically and geomorphologically effective especially on fine-grained sedimentary rocks".

-◘ Fig. K-13 Climate diagrams from the extremely cold continental region of eastern Siberia.
-Oimjakon is the cold pole of the northern hemisphere.
+◘ Fig. K-13 Climate diagrams from the extremely cold continental region of E Siberia.
+Oimjakon is the cold pole of the N hemisphere.